sterlingdeng/job_runner/docs/design.md

 		Stream(jobID int32, writer io.Writer) error
 }

-ResourceLimit is a data structure than contains the CPU, Memory, and Disk IO resource limit.

-`Job` is some data type that contains data/state for a job.

 // different command statuses
 var (
 	StatusRunning 	= "running" 	// process is currently running